Getting Started#

 cd python/examples

-And run any of the Python examples, e.g.,
+Run any of the Python examples, e.g.,

 python trajectory_optimizer_examples/franka_trajectory_optimizer_obstacle_example.py